crux-arm/crux-arm-release/README.md

 - Preferably requires a CRUX-ARM Linux system for the variant of the release you want to build (`arm64` or `arm`).
 - Alternatively, you can use Arch or Debian for ARM (or similar distributions).
 In this case, ensure that the basic tools `make`, `gcc`, `git`, `xz`, and necessary development headers and libraries are installed.

-### Dockerized (and non-Native)
+### Dockerized
 - You can build the CRUX-ARM release on CRUX Linux for `x86_64` or even on other Linux distributions or macOS capable of running multi-arch Docker containers.
 - The `tools/dockerize.sh` script will handle the process inside a Docker container, abstracting the need for a native ARM environment.
 For example, to run the bootstrap it would be something like:
     ```bash
     tools/dockerize.sh bootstrap
   ```
-- Note tha to run an `arm64` (or `armhf`) container from a different architecture host (e.g. `x86_64`), you must enable multi-architecture support using QEMU.
+- Note that to run an `arm64` or `armhf` container from a different architecture host (e.g. `x86_64`), you must enable multi-architecture support using QEMU.
   Ensure that Docker is installed, then run:
     ```bash
     docker run --rm --privileged multiarch/qemu-user-static --reset -p yes
     ```
     This command registers QEMU to handle non-native architectures.
-After that, you can run an `arm64` (or `armhf`) container like this to verify that everything is working fine:
+After that, you can run an `arm64` or `armhf` container like this to verify that everything is working fine:
     ```bash
-    # on arm64
+    # on arm64 this will output: aarch64
     docker run --rm --platform linux/arm64 -t sepen/crux:arm64 bash -c "uname -m"
-    # on armhf
+    # on armhf this will output: armv7 or variants (e.g. armv7l)
-    #docker run --rm --platform linux/arm/v7 -t sepen/crux:armhf bash -c "uname -m"
+    docker run --rm --platform linux/arm/v7 -t sepen/crux:armhf bash -c "uname -m"
     ```
+  > WARNING: Launching containers on macOS may have issues when compiling ports on mounted host volumes.
+This is because the filesystem used by macOS by default is not case-sensitive.
+For more information, read the comments inside the [tools/dockerize.sh](tools/dockerize.sh) file.

 For both approaches, ensure your system has internet access to the upstream CRUX repositories for both core and ARM-specific ports.